Blaisorblade/dot-iris/differences.md

   `args : vec n vl` for some `n`.
 We always set `n = 0` to ignore this, but our implementation has additional flexibility.

+- Compared to the paper, and even to the appendix, we also describe a "storeless" typing judgment, a strict generalization of stamped typing.
+  Storeless typing generalizes some rules of stamped typing to allow arbitrary values in paths, and not just variables.
+This is not at all necessary to our proof technique, but it simply allows typing more programs.